AlbanMontaigu/docker-php-fpm/README.md

 ## References and documentation

-You can check directly my [original nginx-php image source](https://github.com/AlbanMontaigu/docker-nginx-php) for this.
+You can check directly the [original php image](https://github.com/docker-library/php) for this.

 Don't hesitate to check the files of the project because they can contain more documentation and interesting links.

-## Getting the source

-On GitHub with my [docker-nginx-php](https://github.com/AlbanMontaigu/docker-nginx-php) project.

 ## You could be interested by

 My [nginx](https://hub.docker.com/r/amontaigu/nginx/) docker image and it's [source](https://github.com/AlbanMontaigu/docker-nginx) on GitHub.

-Then you will have a nginx front server.
+Then you will have a nginx front server for your php backend.

-And finally, you can look at my [nginx-php](https://hub.docker.com/r/amontaigu/nginx-php/) image and its [source](https://github.com/AlbanMontaigu/docker-nginx-php) if you want a more light image for your php installation.